What is gem5?

 - It's more than just a simulator; it's a simulator platform that lets you use as many of its premade components as you want to build up your own simulation system.

 gem5 is written primarily in C++ and python and most components are provided under a BSD style license.
 It can simulate a complete system with devices and an operating system in full system mode (FS mode), or user space only programs where system services are provided directly by the simulator in syscall emulation mode (SE mode).
 There are varying levels of support for executing Alpha, ARM, MIPS, Power, SPARC, and 64 bit x86 binaries on CPU models including two simple single CPI models, an out of order model, and an in order pipelined model.
-A memory system can be flexibly built out of caches and interconnects.
-Recently the Ruby simulator has been integrated with gem5 to provide even better, more flexible memory system modeling.
+A memory system can be flexibly built out of caches and crossbars.
+Recently the Ruby simulator has been integrated with gem5 to provide even more flexible memory system modeling.

 There are many components and features not mentioned here, but from just this partial list it should be obvious that gem5 is a sophisticated and capable simulation platform.
 Even with all gem5 can do today, active development continues through the support of individuals and some companies, and new features are added and existing features improved on a regular basis.